Rivne

 Major Trails And Attractions

 As a strict nature reserve, public access is limited to designated educational routes and scientific visits.
-Bog boardwalks in accessible clusters allow authorized visitors to experience the unique raised bog landscape without disturbing the fragile surface.
+Bog boardwalks in accessible clusters allow authorised visitors to experience the unique raised bog landscape without disturbing the fragile surface.
 Forest trails through old pine stands provide walking routes in drier seasons.
 Crane and waterfowl observation is possible from designated points during migration periods.
 The reserve primarily serves scientific research and education rather than tourism.

 Visitor Facilities And Travel

-The reserve's administrative center is in the city of Sarny in Rivne Oblast.
+The reserve's administrative centre is in the city of Sarny in Rivne Oblast.
 The various clusters are accessible by forest roads from different directions, though many require vehicles suitable for unpaved surfaces.
 No visitor facilities exist within the reserve clusters.
 Accommodation is available in Sarny and surrounding towns.
 All visits require advance permission from the reserve administration and are typically accompanied by staff.

 Conservation And Sustainability